Alex Keble analyses how Aston Villa may change their midfield after their Brazilian star Douglas Luiz completed a move to Juventus.

 There is nobody in the team capable of hitting Douglas Luiz’s numbers, certainly not until Boubacar Kamara returns from a long-term injury towards the end of the year.

-Barkley performed slightly above Douglas Luiz last season for combined tackles and interceptions (2.47 compared to 2.43) and recovered the ball more often than the Brazilian (6.91 compared to 5.53), but that is predominantly because Luton had to make considerably more defensive actions compared to Villa.
+Barkley performed slightly above Douglas Luiz last season for combined tackles and interceptions (2.47 compared to 2.43) and recovered the ball more often (6.91 compared to 5.53), but that is predominantly because Luton had to make considerably more defensive actions in contrast to Villa.

-This is the one true unknown; the one aspect of Douglas Luiz’s departure that could derail Villa’s progress.
+This is the one true unknown; the one aspect of Douglas Luiz’s departure that could affect Villa’s progress.